alanesq/esp32cam-Timelapse/README.md

 <br>with the command:    ffmpeg -framerate 10 -pattern_type glob -i '*.jpg' -c:v libx264 -profile:v high -crf 20 -pix_fmt yuv420p timelapse.mp4

 If it is unable to attach to the supplied wifi then it creates it's own access point called 'timelapse' with password '12345678'.
+It also has the option to toggle a gpio pin which can be used to control an external illumination light etc..

 <br><table><tr>
   <td><img src="/misc/tl.png" /></td>